Bruins fire coach Jim Montgomery after slow start in regular season follows playoff disappointments

 “Everyone goes through struggles.
 Whether in life, or your team,” he said.
 “That’s what life’s about.
 How do you pick yourself up?
 It’s not how hard you fall.
 It’s how quickly you pick yourself up.”

-The Bruins’ best hope is that the move kick-starts a roster with high-end talent that hasn’t been performing.
+The Bruins’ best hope is that a coaching change kick-starts a roster with high-end talent that hasn’t been performing.

-All-Star David Pastrnak has a negative plus-minus, which would be a first in his career, and managed no shots on Monday; Brad Marchand is in the negatives for the first time since he became a full-time NHLer.
 As a team, the Bruins have given up 21 more goals than they’ve allowed — third-worst in the NHL.
+All-Star David Pastrnak managed no shots on Monday and his minus-4 is the lowest plus-minus of his career; Brad Marchand is minus-3, the lowest since he became a full-time NHLer.

 “Definitely not happy with the way that things are going,” Marchand said Monday night.
 “We need to be much better in a lot of areas. ...
 It’s not acceptable to continue to have the same mistakes and do the same things over and over that aren’t bringing us success.
 So, yeah, we need to be a lot better.”